List of British Columbia Provincial Parks - Wikipedia

 Estimates put visitor numbers well in the millions although there is no system in place to record day users, the most numerous of the visitor categories.
 For those overnight camping or using the backcountry, reservations or permits are needed.

-The BC Parks website provides critical details about facilities in the park including organized or backcountry camping options, activities, seasonality, and reservation links (essential in the high season).
+C Parks website provides critical details about facilities in the park including organized or backcountry camping options, activities, seasonality, and reservation links (essential in the high season).

 Many parks, and sections of parks were already fully booked by the time I was ready to travel.
 Manning Park’s popular back-country campsites were included in that full list, but the park did offer first come first served space along one trail system that was of interest.
 The decision was made to try the Lightning Lakes Chain trail and check for availability on arrival at the nine-pad Strike camp.
 Space was available at Strike camp and the following paragraphs details a few of the unique features that make this trail ones to consider.
 A second paragraph details notable features on another of the trails in the park that we discovered during our three days in Manning Park.